With near unanimous bi-partisan support, the state of Missouri is hoping it’s taking one giant leap towards keeping your children safe.

-Governor Jay Nixon signed HB 501 on July 14, 2015, and the bill went into effect on August 28, 2015.
+Governor Jay Nixon signed HB 501 into action on August 28, 2015.
 The new measure now mandates that all public schools in Missouri that teach sex education must also teach the dangers of online predators.

 The bill is aimed at keeping kids safe from anything inappropriate online, which includes bullying.